Reviews You Can Rely On

 Credit: Jeff Dobronyi

-Winter-Specific Features — Winter and ski options often have more bells and whistles than the rest, probably because they stand between you and frostbite.
-A leash, for example, can help you keep track of them if you have to pull them off on the mountain.
-Keeping them dry and out of the snow is a safety concern.
+Ski-specific options often have more bells and whistles than the rest, probably because they stand between you and frostbite when you're a long way from home.
+A leash, for example, can help you keep track of your gloves if you have to pull them off on the mountain.
+Keeping your clothing dry and out of the snow goes beyond comfort; it is a safety concern.
 A nose wipe patch certainly improves your comfort, and fun additions like a Tuskegee to clear the fog from your goggles can come in handy in a pitch.

 gloves - protect your hands from cold and scrapes with the right pair of...